 Georgetown is a medium-sized city located in the state of Texas.
-With a population of 70,685 people and 17 constituent neighborhoods, Georgetown is the 64th largest community in Texas.
-Much of the housing stock in Georgetown was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Georgetown economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+With a population of 74,180 people and 17 constituent neighborhoods, Georgetown is the 64th largest community in Texas.
+Georgetown has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Georgetown, where the median household income is $67,753.00.

 Georgetown real estate is some of the most expensive in Texas, although Georgetown house values don't compare to the most expensive real estate in the U.S.

-Georgetown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Georgetown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Georgetown are a mix of both white- and blue-collar jobs.
 Overall, Georgetown is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Georgetown who work in sales jobs (12.75%), management occupations (12.46%), and office and administrative support (12.04%).

 Also of interest is that Georgetown has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Georgetown telecommute to their jobs.
+Overall, about 8.27% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Georgetown in 2010 was $35,911, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $143,644 for a family of four.
 However, Georgetown contains both very wealthy and poor people as well.